 In the process of killing germs chlorine is used up, and therefore needs replacing.
 The more swimmers there are, the more work is created for the chlorine to deal with. pH, sunlight and water temperature all impact the effectiveness of the chlorine in the pool.

-Some pool systems are chlorinated by fully automated systems and simply need occasional checks to confirm all is operating well.
+Some pool systems are chlorinated by fully automated systems.
+They simply need occasional checks to confirm all is operating well.
 Other pools generate some chlorine automatically, but also need an element of manual balancing too.
 Some pools are chlorinated manually all the time.

 Regular testing and small adjustments to chlorine levels are much better than the occasional random test followed by a slightly panicky mass input of chlorine!